Emlyn Hughes: 1976–1980

-1978–1979

-Revie gave Hughes the England captaincy back for a Home International match against Scotland when Keegan was unavailable, before selecting him for the squad which would tour South America in the summer.
+Hughes regained the England captaincy for a Home International match against Scotland when Keegan was unavailable, before selecting him for the squad which would tour South America in the summer.
 On returning to England, Ron Greenwood took over as England manager, returning the captaincy to Hughes.
 England could not qualify for the World Cup after a defeat by Italy, but Hughes nonetheless celebrated a 50th cap when England beat the Italians 2–0 in the final qualifier at Wembley at the end of 1977.

-In 1978, Hughes was in the Liverpool team which played and lost its first ever League Cup final, to Brian Clough's Nottingham Forest in a replay.
-The league title went to Forest too, but Liverpool retained the European Cup with a 1–0 win over FC Bruges at Wembley, allowing Hughes to lift the trophy for a second consecutive year.
+In 1978, Liverpool played and lost its first ever League Cup final, to Brian Clough's Nottingham Forest in a replay.
+The league title went to Forest too, but Liverpool retained the European Cup with a 1–0 win over FC Bruges at Wembley, allowing Hughes to lift the trophy for a second consecutive year, and he remains the only captain of the club to have lifted it twice.
 By this time Hughes's place in the side was under threat from talented young Scottish defender Alan Hansen, who had arrived the previous season for £100,000 from Partick Thistle.

 The following season Hughes made just 16 appearances in the side, enough to earn his final title medal.
 Liverpool lost to Manchester United in the FA Cup semi-finals, with Hughes caught out of position for the winning goal.
 He never played for Liverpool again.
 He was sold to Wolverhampton Wanderers for £90,000 in August 1979.
 Hughes left Liverpool after 665 appearances, scoring 49 goals, for the club.
 His 59 appearances for England while at Liverpool made him the club's most capped player until Welsh striker Ian Rush broke the record more than ten years later.